John Berry (country singer): 1992—1998: Liberty/Patriot Records and Capitol Records

 In 1995, he released Standing on the Edge for Patriot.
-Its lead-off single, "Standing on the Edge of Goodbye," was a No. 2 hit for him that year, and was followed by the No. 4 "I Think About It All the Time."
+Its lead-off single, "Standing on the Edge of Goodbye", was a No. 2 hit for him that year, and was followed by the No. 4 "I Think About It All the Time".
 The other two singles — "If I Had Any Pride Left at All" and "Every Time My Heart Calls Your Name" — did not reach Top 20 in the US, but did in Canada.
 This album was certified gold in both countries.
 A Christmas album entitled O Holy Night was also released in 1995, also on Patriot.
-In a memorable performance at the 1995 Country Music Awards, John sang "If I Had Any Pride Left At All" with nothing but his acoustic guitar.
+In a memorable performance at the 1995 Country Music Awards, John sang "If I Had Any Pride Left At All", with nothing but his acoustic guitar.

 After the closure of Patriot Records in 1995, Berry was transferred to Capitol Records Nashville (the parent company of Liberty) for his third major-label album, 1996's Faces.
 Lead-off single "Change My Mind" peaked at No. 10 in 1996.
-Following it was his final Top Ten hit in the US, the No. 2 "She's Taken a Shine," and finally his last US Top 40 hit, "I Will, If You Will."
+Following it was his final Top Ten hit in the US, the No. 2 "She's Taken a Shine", and finally his last US Top 40 hit, "I Will, If You Will".
 The album was his final album to receive a gold certification from the RIAA.

 An additional album for Capitol, Crazy for the Girl, was slated for release in 1997 but delayed due to his vocal cord surgery.

-In 1998, he charted two more singles for Capitol, which were to have been included on an album titled Better Than a Biscuit: "Over My Shoulder" and the title track, which spent only one week on the country music charts.
+In 1998, he charted two more singles for Capitol, which were to have been included on an album titled Better Than a Biscuit: "Over My Shoulder" and the title track, which spent only one week on the country chart.
 He left the label in August 1998, and Better Than a Biscuit was not generally released.